-You don't have to be an "established SaaS company" to use my services.
+I mainly serve established SaaS companies.
+However, you don't have to be one to use my services.
 That's just the best fit.

 - If you sell your software as a product, or write software for others, you're probably still a good fit for all of my services.
 (Especially software contractors who make fixed bids or work on US DoD projects.)

-- If you're a SaaS company but not "established" (in business for at least three years, and turning a profit), you can still benefit from my roadmapping service.
+- If you're a SaaS company but not "established" (in business for at least three years, or turning a profit, ideally both), you can still benefit from my roadmapping service.
 Startups need to focus on speed and idea validation, which roadmapping can help with, while my other offerings focus mainly on quality.

 - If your main line of work depends directly in some other way on software you write (or outsource), you might still be a good fit, especially for my roadmapping service.